Honourable Artillery Company: Dress

+A contingent from the Honourable Artillery Company which paraded as part of the Coronation of Charles III and Camilla.
+For this occasion, the full dress uniform of the regiment was worn, which is otherwise rarely worn by the regiment outside the Band and Corps of Drums.

 In 1830, King William IV ordered that the uniform of the HAC should be based on that of the Grenadier Guards, except that where the Grenadiers wear gold, the HAC were to wear silver.
 This tradition is continued today by the wearing of the silver coloured grenade in the forage cap similar to the brass one of the Grenadiers, and the buttons and lace on HAC dress uniforms being silver coloured instead of gold.

 Berets

-The HAC wear a khaki beret with the HAC's beret badge ("short arms") in white metal on a black backing.
-Officers and warrant officers wear an embroidered cloth version of the same badge.
-The Corps of Drums and Regimental Band wear the HAC infantry grenade on a blue red blue backing, which is superficially identical to that of the Grenadier Guards.
+Until May 2026, the HAC wore a khaki beret with the HAC's beret badge ("short arms") in white metal on a black backing.
+Officers and warrant officers wore an embroidered cloth version of the same badge.
+The Corps of Drums and Regimental Band wore the HAC infantry grenade on a blue red blue backing, which was superficially identical to that of the Grenadier Guards.
 From July 2008, members of 4/73 (Sphinx) Special OP Battery, part of 5th Regiment Royal Artillery, the HACs paired regular regiment, adopted the khaki beret to mark their close working relationship.
+From 5 May 2026 A Battery adopted the Airborne Forces maroon beret.